Learning how to compose music later in life

 What I’m learning

-The Final Countdown: Cracking the code to music theory
+The final countdown: cracking the code to music theory

 Compositions

-The scores on the DAW: My orchestral and cinematic music experiments
+The scores on the DAW: my orchestral and cinematic music experiments

 A vintage Walkman cassette player with headphones and microphone on a table.